Pushing What's Possible

 Senior Managing Director, Chief Investment Officer, Co-Head of Income & Growth

 Justin Kass is chief investment officer, co-head of income and growth at Voya Investment Management.
-He joined the firm following Voya’s acquisition of the substantial majority of Allianz Global Investors U.S. business, where he was a portfolio manager, managing director, CIO and co-head of the U.S. income and growth strategies team with portfolio management, research and trading responsibilities for the income and strategies team.
+He joined the firm following Voya’s integration of certain assets and teams comprising the substantial majority of Allianz Global Investors U.S. business, where he was a portfolio manager, managing director, CIO and co-head of the U.S. income and growth strategies team with portfolio management, research and trading responsibilities for the income and strategies team.
 Prior to that at Allianz, Justin held portfolio manager responsibilities for the U.S. convertible strategy and was a lead portfolio manager for the income and growth strategy since its inception and was also responsible for managing multiple closed-end and open-end mutual funds.
 Justin earned a BS from the University of California, Davis and an MBA from the UCLA Anderson School of Management.
 He is a CFA® Charterholder.

 Chris Lyons, CFA